-Asian contribution within Britain has resulted in some life-altering changes.
+Asian contribution within Britain has undoubtedly resulted in some life-altering changes.
 Many women, just like Sophia Duleep Singh, fought alongside British women for a better, brighter future.
-Although her high societal status may have inaccurately represented working class Asian women of this time, it is evident that her kindness helped to impact their lives in a positive way.
+Although her high societal status may have inaccurately represented working-class Asian women of this time, it is evident that her kindness helped to impact their lives in a positive way.

 Is there still a need to fight today?
 Asian women have struggled through racist and sexist limitations for generations.
 Although improvements have been made, there is still work to be done.
 It is incredibly inspiring to see a continuation of the work that Sophia began all those years ago through young Desi-feminist’s today.